Ryan Ehrfurth - Research Support

 The significance of geographic names was recognized by the State as early as 1945, when Arizona's Legislature declared it to be the policy of the state that geographic features retain the names they currently had in order to preserve Arizona's historical records.
 In 1982, the Arizona Board was created, and in 1990, the Arizona Legislature gave responsibility for determining the most appropriate names for geographic features to it.

 Meetings are conducted quarterly and are open to the public.
-Agendas are posted on the calendar and minutes are archived for public review.
+The public notice and agenda for each meeting is posted on this page and the Arizona Public Meetings page.
+Agendas, previous meeting minutes and draft minutes are archived for public review.

 The Board is composed of one member appointed by the head of each of the following agencies or organizations: the Department of Transportation, the State Land Department, the Arizona State Library, Archives and Public Records, the Arizona Historical Society, the Arizona Commerce Authority, the Department of Economic Security, and a geography department of an Arizona university.
 Two additional members of the public are appointed by the governor.